 Time changes everything and the Thump has been no exception.
 Numerous events and attractions have been added and the 4 day annual event now draws an estimated 30,000 visitors to a town of 5,000.

-The biggest Black Diamond champion melon in the festival’s history weighed in at well over 80 pounds.
+The biggest Black Diamond champion melon in the festival’s history weighed in 141 pounds (2019).
 Through the years, two brothers-in-law volleyed back and forth as holders of the most champion melon titles.
 The tally now stands at six championships for one and seven for the other and in most other years the duo has managed to “place” or “show” in the event.
 The Black Diamond, popular in the 1950’s, is the only acceptable variety for Championship honors, but its use as a shipping melon has fallen to the bright green, striped Jubilee melon with its dark red meat, which is now the primary kind grown around Luling.

 The Thump has gained recognition in past years by sending the champion melon to celebrities.
 Art Linkletter received several, Johnny Carson was presented the 1972 champ, and President Ronald Reagan got the 1981 big melon.
 The 1989 Champion was displayed and devoured on the popular country-western show “Nashville Now”, and in 1992 the grand champion made its debut on the popular “Crook and Chase: program.
 Spitting champions have also been featured guests on the Tonight Show starring Jay Leno, the Regis and Kathy Lee Show, and Howie Mandell’s show.